RandyGaul/cute_framework/doc/protocol.md

 ### Connected

 The purpose of the connected state is to allow the user to send and receive *payload packet*'s containing game-specific data.
-In the absence of any payload packets, the client generates and sends a *keepalive packet* at the KEEPALIVE_FREQUENCY tuning parameter (see [Tuning Parameters](#tuning-parameters)).
+In the absence of any payload packets, the client generates and sends a *keepalive packet* at the KEEPALIVE_FREQUENCY (see [Tuning Parameters](#tuning-parameters)).

 If no *payload packet*'s or *keepalive packet*'s are received from the server within a `connection timeout` timespan, the client transitions to the *connection timed out* state.